Why and How to Hire a CFO

 Reach out to prospective chief financial officers who may currently have a job but are perhaps looking for extra work.
 Even if they aren’t in your industry, you might find a CFO looking to expand into different markets.

-Perhaps you don’t need a full-time CFO but instead could use an executive who can come in and lend a part-time hand.
-A company experiencing lay-offs or scale-downs could be a good place to start looking for quality personnel.
+Perhaps you don’t need a full-time CFO but could use an executive who can come in and lend a part-time hand.
+A company experiencing layoffs or scale-downs could be an excellent place to start looking for quality personnel.

 If you decide to hire a CFO without the assistance of an executive search firm, you will have to vet candidates’ work ethic, educational qualifications, and relevant experience.

-During the interview, ask them how they assisted other businesses in their financial growth and how they would approach the growth of your company.
+During the interview, ask them how they assisted other businesses in their financial growth and how they would approach your company’s growth.

 Discuss with any potential candidates their salary requirements to see if it matches your budget.
-Many financial experts looking for a new challenge would be happy to negotiate a price and expand their experience portfolio.
+Many financial experts looking for a new challenge would happily negotiate a price and expand their experience portfolio.